About Our Homeschool Kindergarten Curriculum

 My Homeschool lessons are provided in a blended learning format.

-All our virtual homeschool uses the Moodle LMS software, a renowned online learning platform used by many schools and universities.
+All our resources are digital and are located on Moodle, a renowned online learning platform used by many schools and universities.
 Using this format means we give you exceptional functionality which enables you to record your progress, and access your lessons from various digital devices and locations.
 This format also enables us to keep our resources fresh and dynamic.

 A laptop, tablet, or desktop computer is needed to use our courses.
 Access to a printer is also necessary.